MicrosoftDocs/memdocs/memdocs/configmgr/core/misc/user-experience-analytics-preview.md

 - Configure user-level proxy (WinINET proxy) in **Proxy settings** in the Network & Internet group of Windows Settings.
 You can also use the legacy Internet Options control panel.

-- Make sure that the users have proxy permission to reach the diagnostic data endpoints.
+- Make sure that the users have proxy permission to reach the data sharing endpoints.
 This option requires that the devices have console users with proxy permissions, so you can't use this method with headless devices.

 > [!IMPORTANT]
 > The user proxy authentication approach is incompatible with the use of Microsoft Defender Advanced Threat Protection.
 This behavior is because this authentication relies on the **DisableEnterpriseAuthProxy** registry key set to `0`, while Microsoft Defender ATP requires it to be set to `1`.
 For more information, see [Configure machine proxy and internet connectivity settings in Microsoft Defender ATP](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/configure-proxy-internet-windows-defender-advanced-threat-protection).